carloswestman/boulderer/README.md

 <td>

 * <b>fromDate (optional):</b> String in ISO Date format.
 Retrieves boulders updated more recently than fromDate
 * <b>longitude (optional):</b> Geoposition longitude coordenate.
-When used together with latitude and radius parameters, it retrieves boulders contained in a box of +/+ radius meters arround the specified coordinates
+When used together with latitude and radius parameters, it retrieves boulders contained in a box of +/+ radius meters around the specified coordinates
 * <b>latitude (optional):</b> Geoposition longitude coordenate
 * <b>radius (optional):</b> radius from position specified in meters
 </td>